Other names: Dackel, Teckel, Weenie, Sausage Dog

 The Dachshund is a hunting and roaming dog.
 His preferred environment is the outdoors.
 However, he can fully accommodate to living in an apartment in an urban environment if his needs are fulfilled.

-Moreover, if he lives in the countryside in a house with a garden, he will still need several daily exits outside to stimulate his sense of smell and to fulfil his needs.
+Moreover, if he lives in the countryside in a house with a garden, he will still need several daily walks outside to stimulate his sense of smell and to fulfil his exercise needs.

 His strength and courage allow him to stay out despite low temperatures (especially during the hunting sessions) but he still appreciates the cosy comforts of home.